-I get asked this question by both new and repeat collectors.
-And it's a great one!
+I mostly price by square footage with my experience and years of developing my art factored into.
 It's a pioneering style of art, which means it will only get better as I continue to hone my craft and push the limits.
-Buying originals is like having rookie cards, they are always valuable to collect when you connect with a talent.
+Buying originals is like having rookie cards, they are always valuable to collect when you connect with a piece.

 There are a few factors I use to establish pricing:

 - The size of the finished piece.
-For on canvas pieces I tend to work big to tap into the feeling of awe I get when in nature that I'm translating to canvas.
-More square footage = more work to create and more materials are needed = more overall value.
+I price by the linear foot.
+I tend to work big to tap into the feeling of awe I get when in nature that I'm translating to canvas.
+I often will offer payment plans to collectors who are interested.
+I know art is an investment.

 - The rarity of the natural material.
+Part of my practice is foraging.
 It can take years to find similar pieces, if ever.
 This creates a beautiful mix of uniqueness and awe.

 Photos are a good starting point, but you experience art in 3D.
 So a video tour is a great way to get close up and see it from all angles.
 You can also ask as many questions as you have.
 With the added bonus of likely getting a tour of the studio and hear exclusive details at what's coming up!